Background pattern

 • if you have a history of epileptic seizures

-• if you have recently had a myocardial infarction (heart attack), if you suffer from congestive heart failure or if you have uncontrolled high blood pressure.
+• if you have recently suffered a myocardial infarction (heart attack), if you suffer from congestive heart failure or if you have uncontrolled hypertension (high blood pressure).

-If you have kidney problems, your doctor should closely monitor your renal function and, if necessary, adjust the memantine dose.
+If you have kidney problems, your doctor should closely monitor your kidney function and, if necessary, adjust the dose of memantine.

-• amantadine (for Parkinson's treatment),
+• amantadine (for the treatment of Parkinson's disease),

 • other NMDA antagonists.